shellymohanty09/AquaPonics/README.md

 ## Getting Started

-how to run the project-
+How to run the project-

 1) Connect the required sensors to node mcu
 2) Run the arduino code for connecting node mcu to firebase